home-assistant/home-assistant.io/source/_components/xiaomi.markdown

 ### {% linkable_title Retrieving Access Token %}

 Follow the pairing process using your phone and Mi-Home app.
-From here you will be able to retrieve the token from a SQLite file inside your phone.
+You will be able to retrieve the token from a SQLite file inside your phone.
+This token is needed for using various `xiaomi` platforms.

 Before you begin you need to install `libffi-dev` by running the command below.
 This is needed for `python-mirobi` to be installed correctly.